hoangmit/mscds/docs/_0_mscds.md

 ## Memory models ##

 The memory model is used to save (aka. serialize) and load the data structure.
 MSCDS library supports a few memory models.
+All the memory models are sub-class of `InpArchive` or `OutArchive`.

-Models for Data structure builder
+Models for Data structure builder class
 * Memory
 * Disk

-Memory models for Query data structures:
+Memory models for Query class:
 * RAM memory:
 * Mapped memory:
 * Cached memory: